chris299/ShellyBLEBeaconGateway/README.md

 the HTTP GET is used to transmit the data to IOBroker.

 ## My Motivation:
-The BLE Adapter of IOBroker does not work anymore so IOBroker can not receive Beacon Advertisements through local BLE Dongles anymore
+The BLE Adapter of IOBroker did not work for a while (does work now again) so IOBroker couldn't receive Beacon Advertisements through local BLE Dongles anymore
-I run this script on a Gen2 Shelly Plus 1 pm to transfer information from my FlowerCare devices to IOBroker
+I ran this script on a Gen2 Shelly Plus 1 pm to transfer information from my FlowerCare devices to IOBroker

 ## Notes
 The Shelly JS Environment is very limited, i.e. functions like array.shift are not available.
 Also HTTP POST is missing.